pganti/eventgen/README.md

+#TL;DR

+https://www.youtube.com/watch?v=wLYMY9dwBXI is a good tutorial

+python ~/eventgen/bin/eventgen.py ~/eventgen/raspi/raspi.conf

 # The Splunk Event Generator

 The Splunk Event Generator is a utility which allows its user to easily build real-time event generators based on a robust configuration file definition.
 The user can easily take a sample file and build anything from a replayed set of events, to a noise generator, to complicated transaction flows through configuration without having to write any code.

-https://www.youtube.com/watch?v=wLYMY9dwBXI is a good tutorial

 ## License